Most Popular Areas to Live for Foreigners in Japan

 Neighboring Tokyo, the breezy coastal prefecture of Kanagawa houses roughly 190,000 foreign residents, many of whom commute to Tokyo.

-The city of Yokohama, Japan’s second most populated metropolis, flaunts a sprawling Chinatown and “Minatomachi” European town born from its extensive history of international trade.
+The city of Yokohama, Japan’s second-most populated metropolis, flaunts a sprawling Chinatown and “Minatomachi” European town, both born from its extensive history of international trade.

-With a fine balance between convenient and cutting-edge city infrastructure and ample nature, beaches, and traditional villages, Kanagawa is one of Japan’s most livable prefectures.
+Kanagawa is one of Japan’s most livable prefectures.
+It strikes a fine balance between convenient, cutting-edge city infrastructure and ample nature, beaches, and traditional villages.

-Kanagawa is next to Tokyo, making it possible to live there with the daily commute to Tokyo for work.
-Considering the relatively low cost of living compared to Tokyo, along with the abundance of express trains able to reach Tokyo Station from Yokohama Station in just 25 minutes.
-It’s no wonder many opt to live in Kanagawa instead of Tokyo.
+Kanagawa is next to Tokyo, making it possible to live there with a daily commute to Tokyo for work.
+Considering the relatively low cost of living compared to Tokyo, along with the abundance of express trains able to reach Tokyo Station from Yokohama Station in just 25 minutes, it’s no wonder many opt to live in Kanagawa instead of Tokyo.

 Saitama